mikkelertbjerg/gRPC-vs-REST/README.md

 In a world with an ever growing amount of Microservices, gRPC claims to be faster and more stable than REST.
 Microservices can be heavily dependant on eachother, which means speed and stability is key.
 When gRPC claims faster than REST, why isn't it the de facto standard?
 In this blog we will put gRPC and REST head to head, to see which is actually faster.

 ## Introduction
+According to _[this blog](https://medium.com/@EmperorRXF/evaluating-performance-of-rest-vs-grpc-1b8bdf0b22da)_, gRPC is roughly 7 times faster than a REST API, when fetching data.
+We intend to put this to the test, with extensive testing of our own, everything programmed by us and running in a controlled environment.
 ### Problem statement
 *Is gRPC faster than REST*